-- 2 Next, the Authentication is passed into the AuthenticationManager to be authenticated. - 3 If authentication fails, then Failure - The SecurityContextHolder is cleared out. - RememberMeServices.loginFail is invoked.
-If remember me is not configured, this is a no-op. - AuthenticationFailureHandler is invoked. - 4 If authentication is successful, then Success. - SessionAuthenticationStrategy is notified of a new log in. - The Authentication is set on the SecurityContextHolder.
+2 Next, the Authentication is passed into the AuthenticationManager to be authenticated.

+- The SecurityContextHolder is cleared out.

+- RememberMeServices.loginFail is invoked.
+If remember me is not configured, this is a no-op.

+- AuthenticationFailureHandler is invoked.

+- SessionAuthenticationStrategy is notified of a new log in. - The Authentication is set on the SecurityContextHolder.
 Later the